Swedish Chief Executive Kevin Brown to Take Top Post at Piedmont Health in Atlanta; Marcel Loh Named Interim Leader, National Search Begins

 By Swedish News

-SEATTLE, April 1, 2013 – Swedish Health Services today announced that Chief Executive Kevin Brown is leaving Swedish to take a new position as CEO of Piedmont Healthcare in Atlanta.
+, April 1, 2013 – Swedish Health Services today announced that Chief Executive Kevin Brown is leaving Swedish to take a new position as CEO of Piedmont Healthcare

 A national search for a permanent chief executive will be launched immediately, and the Swedish board and medical staff leadership will help lead the recruitment and selection process working with the leadership of Providence Health & Services, which Swedish affiliated with in February 2012.
 External and internal candidates will be considered.